ottotech/coalescer/README.md

 ## Overview
-coalescer is a CLI tool written in Go that allows you to recognize people in images from a directory and coalesce the pictures when there is a match in a new location.
+coalescer is a CLI tool written in Go that allows you to recognize people in images from a directory and coalesce the pictures to a new location when there is a match.

 coalescer uses under the hood [facebox](https://machinebox.io/docs/facebox) by [machinebox](https://machinebox.io/).
 This is an awesome tool for face recognition written in GO with a clear and easy-to-use Api. coalescer uses facebox to